Spectrum FAQ

 Can I meet you at the venue instead of using the coach?

 For nearly all of our away days, we provide a subsidised coach, or even two at times, from close to our Spectrum HQ in Cambs (Bottisham and Ely).
-We rotate coach and event places to ensure the best level of coverage across the board.
+We rotate coach and event places to ensure the best coverage across the board.

 Do we have to stay as a group on your Away Days?